brummer-simon/RIOT/tests/gnrc_sock_tcp/README.md

     The amount of data to send is large enough to force GNRC_SOCK_TCP to split the given stream into multiple packets.

+4) 04-receive_data.py
+    This test covers receiving of a byte stream from the host system.
+The received data is causing window opening and closing as well as data transmission over multiple packets.

 Setup
 ==========
 The test requires a tap-device setup.
 This can be achieved by running 'dist/tools/tapsetup/tapsetup'